Ty France Player Props: Mariners vs. Orioles

-The Seattle Mariners, including Ty France (batting .270 in his past 10 games, with a double, two home runs, two walks and five RBI), battle starter Kyle Gibson and the Baltimore Orioles at Oriole Park at Camden Yards, Friday at 7:05 PM ET.
+Ty France -- batting .263 with two home runs, three walks and six RBI in his past 10 games -- will be in action for the Seattle Mariners against the Baltimore Orioles, with Dean Kremer on the hill, on June 24 at 4:05 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Yankees.
+In his last game, he had three hits (going 3-for-4 with an RBI) against the Orioles.

 Ty France Game Info & Props vs. the Orioles